fornaciari/starter-academic/content/post/2021-aclfindings-mimac/imdex.md

 # Summary for listings and search engines
 summary: >
-  'We will Reduce Taxes' - Identifying Election Pledges with Language Models
+  "'We will Reduce Taxes' - Identifying Election Pledges with Language Models"

 # Link this post with a project